-Top 10 reasons dogs are dumped at shelters
+Top 10 reasons dogs are surrendered to shelters

 - Moving